SaschaZeGerman/loginbuddy-samples/docker-build/add-ons/cluster/README.md

 - loginbuddy1, loginbuddy2 connect to **hazelcast1:5701**, **hazelcast2:5701** which is a hazelcast cluster for shared caching, session management and storage
 - loginbuddy1, loginbuddy2 connect to OpenID Connect providers
 - OpenID Connect providers redirect back to loadbalancer

+You can now return to the root of the project and continue with instructions of the **README.md** file.